 Code of Conduct

-These guidelines are here to help you maintain a professional approach in the Oaks for Acorns Mentoring Programme.
-To maintain a productive and respectful mentoring relationship, it’s essential to manage expectations right from the start:
+These guidelines are here to help you maintain a professional approach during the Oaks for Acorns Mentoring Programme.
+To maintain a productive and respectful mentoring relationship, it’s essential to manage expectations right from the start: Please read the mentoring programme guidelines.

 This website is powered by